cncf/tag-contributor-strategy/website/content/maintainers/governance/governance-self-assessment.md

 Fill in the blanks in this section.

-#### Summary and Assessment

-> **_NOTE:_** Fill this part as a summary of your review.
-It is recommended to start from the "Review" section below
-> in the template, and then write a summary here.

-* Write a final assessment status of one of the below:
-    * Exemplary: project has an extraordinary level of governance development and implementation, and can be used as an example for other projects
-    * Satisfactory: project has appropriate governance for its maturity level and is following that governance
-    * Mostly Satisfactory: project has mostly appropriate governance, but needs to fix one or two things
-    * Needs Work: project's governance is lacking and inadequate for its current level of maturity, and needs substantial work to overcome that
-* Write a short paragraph summarizing the general state of project governance.
-* In the event the project governance requires attention, notify the TOC liaison for their awareness.

 ##### Executing the Assessment

 * Write a brief description that details the timebox the assessment occurred and the individuals involved in the assessment.
 * The description should contain the reason for the assessment.

 > **_NOTE:_** Make sure you use a snapshot of the governance documents for your assessment and note the commit hash of the snapshot here as a link.

-##### Must-Fix Items

-* The items in the list should be summarized, have a prioritized ordering and are expected to be considered blockers to project advancement.
-* Items in the "Governance Findings Table" at the bottom with "Critical" importance should be reported here as must-fix items.
-* For each item in this list, a corresponding detailed description should be placed in the Findings table.
-* Note that which items are required depends on the project's maturity level.
-* If there are no must-fix items, do not delete the section but write that there are no must-fix items.

-##### Points of Excellence

-* Write a list of governance aspects where the project is exceeding expectations, or any novelty in the approach to governance.

-##### Areas for Improvement

-* Write a summarized listing of longer term improvement areas for the project.
-* Items in the "Governance Findings Table" at the bottom except the "Critical" importance should be reported here.
-* These items are strongly encouraged but not required for the project's maturity level.
-* Make sure fully detailed descriptions are found in the Finding Table later in the template.
-* Items listed here should be in priority ordering.

 #### Review